At least five killed in blast, attack near Mogadishu mayor's office | MarketScreener

 Al Shabaab said in a statement its suicide bombers struck, "then foot fighters entered the building after killing the building guards".

-In a sign the government was expanding its offensive against the group into the country's south, state TV for Jubbaland, one of the country's semi-autonomous states, reported on Sunday that regional and Somalia federal forces had launched attacks on al Shabaab and taken control of Janay Abdale town from the militants.
+In a sign the government was expanding its offensive against the group into the country's south, state TV for Jubbaland, one of the country's semi-autonomous states, reported on Sunday that regional and Somalia federal forces had launched attacks on al Shabaab and taken control of the town of Janay Abdale from the militants.

 (Reporting by Abdi Sheikh; Additional reporting by Feisal OmarWriting by Elias BiryabaremaEditing by Tomasz Janowski, Susan Fenton and Andrew Heavens)